mrvivacious/HeartBeatView/readme.md

 https://github.com/scottyab/HeartBeatView

 This person scottyab is responsible for the heart animations and controllers<br>
-Huge props, made it easy for me to attach a sensor listener and simulate a person's heartbeat
+Huge props, made it easy for me to attach a sensor listener and beyond

 Happy Valentine's Day February 14 2020<br>
 💜 Vivek Bhookya @mrvivacious